 Our mission is to improve the social, emotional, psychological, economic, and physical health of refugees and immigrants

-Center for Empowering Refugees and Immigrants (CERI) is a nonprofit organization based in Oakland with a mission to improve the social, emotional, psychological, economic , and physical health of refugees and immigrant from Southeast Asia affected by war, torture, genocide or other forms of extreme trauma.
+Center for Empowering Refugees and Immigrants (CERI) is a nonprofit organization based in Oakland with a mission to improve the social, emotional, psychological, economic, and physical health of refugees and immigrants from Southeast Asia affected by war, torture, genocide or other forms of extreme trauma.

-Founded in 2005 by a group of bilingual/bicultural mental health professionals, CERI provides culturally relevant mental health and other social services.
-CERI is dedicated to transforming the lives of refugees and immigrants and their families, who suffer from weakening intergenerational relationships, layers of complex needs and exposure to violence and trauma both in their current environment and in their native countries.
+Founded in 2005 by a group of bilingual/bicultural mental health professionals, CERI provides culturally-relevant mental health and other social services.
+We are dedicated to transforming the lives of refugees and immigrants and their families, many of whom suffer from weakening intergenerational relationships, layers of complex needs, and exposure to violence and trauma both in their current environments and in their native countries.

 Adult and Older Adult Program

 CERI offers a holistic array of culturally-sensitive bilingual services that support the mental health and well-being of refugee and immigrant clients who have multiple layers of complex needs.

 Wellness in Action (WiA) is a workforce training and development program for para-professional community mental health advocates from unserved and underserved refugee and new immigrant communities in the Bay Area.